 Our SPDAs and FPDAs (excluding the multi-year rate guaranteed products) generally have an interest rate (the "crediting rate") that is guaranteed by us for the first policy year.
 After the first policy year, we have the discretionary ability to change the crediting rate once annually to any rate at or above a guaranteed minimum rate.
 The guaranteed rate on our non-multi-year rate guaranteed policies in force and new issues ranges from 3% to 4%.
-The guaranteed rate on our multi-year rate guaranteed policies in force ranges from 3.05% to 6.50% for the three-year rate guaranteed product and from 3.25% to 7.0% for the five-year rate guaranteed product.
+The guaranteed rate on our multi-year rate guaranteed policies in force ranges from 3.05% to 6.50% for the three-year rate guaranteed product.
 The initial crediting rate is largely a function of the interest rate we can earn on invested assets acquired with new annuity deposits and the rates offered on similar products by our competitors.
 For subsequent adjustments to crediting rates, we take into account the yield on our investment portfolio, annuity surrender assumptions, competitive industry pricing and crediting rate history for particular groups of annuity policies with similar characteristics.